delyuda/delyudarepo/README.md

 # delyudarepo

-#there you can find some code examples and test tasks
+/* in branches you can find some code examples and test tasks */

-#developer: Liudmyla Demenkova
+/* developer: Liudmyla Demenkova */